HEADACHES: Diverse Causes, Types, & Management of Cranial Pain

 This unilateral severe throbbing headache occurs in elderly people.

-The headache is often associated or preceded by myalgia, malaise, anorexia and weight loss.
-The superficial temporal artery becomes thickened, tender and nonpulsatile.
+Cephalalgia is often associated with or preceded by myalgia, malaise, anorexia, and weight loss.
+The superficial temporal artery becomes thickened, tender, and non-pulsatile.

 Jaw claudication (pain during chewing and talking) is pathognomonic.